jobcodeteam/founder-story/README.md

 - 💬 **4K+ WhatsApp group members**

 From just 120 followers in month one—mostly from our own college—to students from across 🇮🇳 India now joining our mission.
 The growth is **compound and organic**.
+### 📈 We are ranked #1 on the Microsoft Bing search engine for the keyword 'jobcode'.

 ## What We're Building